rossetti/KSLBook/docs/02-Chapter2.md

 ```
 :::

+Note that the first line defines a *distribution* and not a random variable.
 The exponential distribution has range $[0,+\infty]$.
 In this situation, we are truncating the distribution over the range $[a=3, b=6]$.
 The `TruncatedRV` class implements the aforementioned algorithm.
 The class requires an invertible CDF, the original range of the CDF, and the truncated range.
 In the code, an instance of an exponential distribution (see Section \@ref(probModels)) is created to provide the cumulative distribution function, $F(x)$.
 This allows the implementation to compute $F(a)$ and $F(b)$.
 Then, instances of the `Interval` class are used to define the original range and the truncated range.
 As we can see from the following results, the values are limited to the range of $[3,6]$.

 ```
   n          Values
-  1        5.092609
+  1        3.334730
-  2        5.880323
+  2        3.861643
-  3        5.986659
+  3        3.835288
-  4        3.302560
+  4        5.408551
-  5        5.906485
+  5        3.591583
 ```

 Appendix \@ref(appRNRV) also defines a shifted random variable.
 Suppose $X$ has a given